 Many Pau d’arco supplements are low quality with little to no lapachol content.
 Before investing in any supplement containing pau d’arco, research the source it came from and make sure the inner bark, which is the most potent part of the tree, has been used.
-As always, only use supplements that are organically grown and avoid chemicals and pesticides!
-Mycozil is the most effective supplement for fungus support and it contains organically certified pau d’arco from the highest quality sources.
+As always, only use supplements that are organically grown under quality conditions that are verifiable.

 - Dr. Edward F. Group III, DC, ND, DACBN, DCBCN, DABFM